mtiller/ModelicaBook/text/source/behavior/equations/first_order.rst

 model name as shown.

 As we will see later, this kind of documentation can be used by tools in many ways.
-For example, when searching for models a tool may use these descriptive strings when identifying matches.
-When displaying a list of models, this text may be associated with the graphical representation of the models somehow.
+For example, when searching for models, a tool may use these descriptive strings when identifying matches.
+For tools displaying models, this text may be associated with the graphical representation of the models.
 And, of course, this kind of documentation is very useful for anybody reading the model.

 As this example demonstrates, there are other places that the descriptive text can appear.
-For example, it may be included after the declaration of a variable to document that variable.
-It can also be included after an equation to document the equation.
+For example, it may be included after the declaration of a variable or equation to document them.

 .. _first-order-init: